Published 2023-06-06.

 The Mighty Thor

-Written by the Ruby on Rails programmers, Thor is an open-source toolkit for building powerful command-line interfaces.
+Written by the Ruby on Rails programmers, Thor is an open-source toolkit for building command-line programs.

 This software is a classic example of programmers scratching their own itch.
-They were not motivated at all to help others learn how to use the program.
-If you want to understand how to best use Thor, you should expect to spend time reading the source code.
+These programmers are not motivated at all to help others learn how to use Thor.
+If you want to understand how to best use it, you should expect to spend time reading the source code for Thor.

 Despite the huge number of GitHub projects that are based on Thor,